 The Big Well

-The story of the World’s Largest Hand-Dug Well began in the 1880’s when both the Santa Fe and Rock Island Railroads were laying tracks across the plains of Kansas and needed a reliable water source.
-In 1887, the city granted a franchise for a water works system to cost approximately $45,000, a huge sum of money in those days.
+The story of the Big Well began in 1887 when the city granted a franchise for a water works system to cost approximately $45,000, a huge sum of money in those days.
 The well served as a source of water for the city until 1932.

 A wide shaft was cribbed and braced every 12 feet with rough two by twelve inch planks that reached from wall to wall in a wagon wheel type support as the digging progressed.
 This was done for safety of the workers as they shoveled soil into barrels and hoisted the barrels to the surface.
 The braces were sawed off after the stones were fitted around them.
 When the desired depth was achieved, numerous lengths of perforated pipe were driven horizontally at the bottom of the wall into the water bearing gravel.
 This served to increase the flow of water into the well basin.